ivoyovchev/climbingtracker99/README.md

 - **Sound Cues** - Audio feedback for timed exercises
 - **Detailed Set Tracking** - Save and review all sets with complete statistics
 - **Progress Tracking** - Summary statistics including totals, averages, and progress metrics

+### Version 2.1.3 Updates
+- Added Plan tab with calendar view for scheduling trainings and runs
+- Implemented notification system with configurable reminders (1-2 hours before)
+- Added ability to select multiple exercises per training plan
+- Added repeat weekly functionality for plans (2-52 weeks)
+- Added time of day selection for all plans (defaults to 5:30 PM)
+- Added visual indicators on calendar for scheduled days
+- Auto-calculation of run duration when tempo is set
+- Fixed test notification banner display for immediate preview
+- Enhanced Activity tab with detailed exercise breakdowns
+- Fixed training goal counting to use Monday-Sunday week consistently

 ### Version 2.1.0 Updates
 - Added Circuit, Core, and Campusing exercises with dedicated workout interfaces